Asure Software (NASDAQ:ASUR) Issues FY 2022 Earnings Guidance

-In related news, CEO Patrick Goepel acquired 18,000 shares of the business’s stock in a transaction that occurred on Monday, August 15th.
-The shares were acquired at an average cost of $5.56 per share, for a total transaction of $100,080.00.
-Following the completion of the purchase, the chief executive officer now directly owns 917,888 shares in the company, valued at $5,103,457.28.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Company insiders own 6.60% of the company’s stock.
+In other news, CEO Patrick Goepel purchased 18,000 shares of the company’s stock in a transaction that occurred on Monday, August 15th.
+The stock was purchased at an average cost of $5.56 per share, with a total value of $100,080.00.
+Following the purchase, the chief executive officer now owns 917,888 shares in the company, valued at $5,103,457.28.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+7.60% of the stock is owned by corporate insiders.

 Institutional Investors Weigh In On Asure Software

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Private Capital Management LLC raised its position in Asure Software by 10.2% in the first quarter.
-Private Capital Management LLC now owns 2,554,153 shares of the technology company’s stock worth $15,197,000 after acquiring an additional 236,468 shares in the last quarter.
-Vanguard Group Inc. raised its position in Asure Software by 48.0% in the first quarter.
-Vanguard Group Inc. now owns 1,762,073 shares of the technology company’s stock worth $10,484,000 after acquiring an additional 571,201 shares in the last quarter.
-S Squared Technology LLC raised its position in Asure Software by 3.2% in the first quarter.
-S Squared Technology LLC now owns 839,409 shares of the technology company’s stock worth $4,994,000 after acquiring an additional 25,671 shares in the last quarter.
-Dimensional Fund Advisors LP raised its position in Asure Software by 7.7% in the first quarter.
-Dimensional Fund Advisors LP now owns 382,459 shares of the technology company’s stock worth $2,276,000 after acquiring an additional 27,419 shares in the last quarter.
-Finally, State Street Corp raised its position in Asure Software by 11.0% in the first quarter.
-State Street Corp now owns 53,331 shares of the technology company’s stock worth $317,000 after acquiring an additional 5,264 shares in the last quarter.
-64.47% of the stock is currently owned by institutional investors.
+Hedge funds have recently modified their holdings of the business.
+Bank of New York Mellon Corp raised its stake in shares of Asure Software by 5.2% during the 1st quarter.
+Bank of New York Mellon Corp now owns 38,875 shares of the technology company’s stock worth $232,000 after acquiring an additional 1,909 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. increased its stake in Asure Software by 16.2% during the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 21,500 shares of the technology company’s stock valued at $128,000 after purchasing an additional 3,000 shares in the last quarter.
+Northern Trust Corp increased its stake in Asure Software by 14.8% during the 1st quarter.
+Northern Trust Corp now owns 37,499 shares of the technology company’s stock valued at $222,000 after purchasing an additional 4,830 shares in the last quarter.
+State Street Corp increased its stake in Asure Software by 11.0% during the 1st quarter.
+State Street Corp now owns 53,331 shares of the technology company’s stock valued at $317,000 after purchasing an additional 5,264 shares in the last quarter.
+Finally, Millennium Management LLC increased its stake in Asure Software by 49.4% during the 2nd quarter.
+Millennium Management LLC now owns 43,284 shares of the technology company’s stock valued at $247,000 after purchasing an additional 14,305 shares in the last quarter.
+Hedge funds and other institutional investors own 64.47% of the company’s stock.

 Asure Software, Inc provides cloud-based human capital management solutions the United States.
 It helps various small and mid-sized businesses to build productive teams to help them stay compliant and allocate resources to grow their business.
 The company's solutions include Asure Payroll & Tax, an integrated cloud-based solution automates regulations associated with payroll and taxes, including wages, benefits, overtime, garnishments, tips, direct deposits, and fair labor standard act, as well as federal, state, and local payroll taxes; Asure (human resource) HR, a cloud-based functionality that handles HR complexities, such as employee self-service that enable employees to access information, pay history, and company documents; and Asure Time & Attendance that provides cost savings and return on investment gains come in the form of strategic use of labor dollars and the elimination of time theft.